Devs-On-Discord/DoDdy/README.md

 # DoDdy

+## Contribute

+Read the (wiki)[https://github.com/Devs-On-Discord/DoDdy/wiki] for information about how to contribute.

 ## Commands

 To receive information about the available commands, type **@Gopher#2273 help** in a text channel the bot is active in.